Motion comic: Reception

-Artist John Cassaday described his experience with the motion comic adaptation of Astonishing X-Men:
+Artist John Cassaday described his experience with the motion comic adaptation of Astonishing X-Men in an interview with ComicBookResources.com:

 Comparison to visual novels

 The visual novel, a form of interactive fiction largely created in Japan (and also constituting the majority of PC games sold in the country), makes similar usage of animated transitions between still graphic images for narrative purposes.
 Visual novels, which have been released since the 1980s, also make use of background music and voice talents in order to help drive the narrative.